ipspace/blog/content/posts/2023/02/virtual-device-boot-times.md

 * Execute `netlab create -d <device>` followed by `netlab initial -o` and inspect the `config` subdirectory.

 [^NR]: I'm not rich enough to buy the amount of RAM some vendors think their devices need.

+### Revision History

+2023-03-02
+: Documented drastic increase in boot time for Nexus OS VM with many interfaces.